Who Is The Better Action Movie Star: Tom Cruise Or Keanu Reeves?

 I have a confession.
 This post originally started with a different question: who is the greatest current action movie star?
-The only criteria was that they had to be American, which means Charlize Theron, Scott Adkins, and Jason Statham were exempt.
-But that still left Dwayne “The Rock” Johnson, Arnold Schwarzenegger, Michelle Rodriguez, Scarlett Johansson, Dave Bautista, Will Smith, and Bruce Willis, among others.
+The only criteria was that they had to be American, which means Charlize Theron, Scott Adkins, Arnold Schwarzenegger, and Jason Statham were exempt.
+But that still left Dwayne “The Rock” Johnson, Michelle Rodriguez, Scarlett Johansson, Dave Bautista, Will Smith, and Bruce Willis, among others.
 Those are some A-list actors, but also an uninspiring group of action movie stars, whether because they’re past their prime (Willis, Schwarzenegger) or too dependent on one franchise (Johnson), or thought of as superheroes rather action stars (Johansson).
 And I wasn’t ready to give it to Jurassic World‘s Chris Pratt, either.
 No offense, Andy Dwyer.

 Besides, I eventually realized this is a two-person contest: Keanu Reeves or Tom Cruise.
 They both [extremely “went to film school” voice] kick ass and have been doing so for decades.
 In fact, before we begin, let’s go through every movie in both actor’s filmographies that can be considered in the “action” genre.